 Autumn (September to November):

-September offers a sweet spot, with summer warmth but fewer crowds.
-As the season progresses, however, rainfall begins to increase, especially by November.
-Because of this, late autumn is often considered the wettest period for the port.
+September offers a sweet spot, with summer warmth and fewer crowds.
+As fall moves on, rainfall starts to increase, especially by November.
+Late autumn is also known as the wettest time of year for the port.

 Winter (December to February):